Signature Verification

 }

-1. Parse the header and extract t and v1.
+1. Parse the t and v1 parts of Primitive-Signature.

-3. Compute an HMAC-SHA256 signature of {timestamp}.{rawBody} using your webhook secret.
+4. Compute HMAC-SHA256 with your webhook signing secret.